tjohann/a20_sdk/README.md

 Cubietruck (CB3)
 ----------------

-My two cubietrucks are acting as a master nodes for my Bananapi Cluster (cubietruck_master/cubietruck_slave).
+My two cubietrucks are acting as master nodes for my Bananapi Cluster (cubietruck_master/cubietruck_slave).
 On the cubietruck_slave node everthing is on a sd-card, i use it also as 9th baalue-node or as the distribution node into the cluster (openmpi).
 So it act also as a possible master node although i named it cubietruck_slave.
 The node cubietruck_master has a hard-disk as root device.
 I use it mostly as distcc server node and the 8 cluster nodes as distcc clients.
 The two cubietrucks are also my test environment for the jailhouse hypervisor.
 On this device i use mainline kernel in all images.